Ghulam Ali Dehlavi

 Shah Abdullah alias Shah Ghulam Ali Dehlavi (1743–1824, Urdu:شاہ غلام علی دہلوی) was a Sufi Shaykh in Delhi during the early 19th century.
-He was a master of the Naqshbandi tradition and in other Sufi orders such as Chishti.
+He was a master of the Naqshbandi tradition His father wanted to make him a disciple of Qādri,.

 Biography

 He was born in 1156 AH (1743 C.E.) in Patiala, Punjab, in present-day India.
 His father was Shah Abdul-Latif, a scholar and Sufi shaykh belonging to the Qadri tariqah.
 It is reported in his biographies that his father had a dream before his birth in which he saw Sayyadna Ali, who told him to name the baby on his name (Ali).
 After he grew up, he modified his own name to be Ghulam Ali (literally meaning slave of Ali, a common name in Indian Muslims today).
-Similarly, his mother had a dream in which she saw Muhammad, who told her to name the baby Abdullah.
-Hence his real name is still known as Abdullah while his alias is Ghulam Ali.

 He is reported to have memorized the Quran in a single month's duration.
 In 1170 AH he came to Delhi to take the oath of allegiance to Mirza Mazhar Jan-e-Janaan, who was a famous Shaykh of Naqshbandi tariqah in Delhi at that time.
 After getting trained in the major Sufi orders including Naqshbandi for 15 years, he received complete Khilafat (spiritual Ijazah) from his Shaykh.